Timdpr/bloodsheet-updater/README.md

 ### Login?

 You may be understandably uneasy at having to enter your password!
-All I can say is the source code is ~500 lines long and freely available above, and the application does not store any data.
+All I can say is the source code is ~500 lines long and freely available to read above, and the application does not store any data.

 ## Notes